mauriciomlourenco/mauriciomlourenco/README.md

 - 👋 Hi, I’m @mauriciomlourenco
 - 👀 I’m interested in ...
-Internet of Things (IoT), Microcontrolers, LoraWan, Front-end, Back-end, Web Programming, JavaScript.
+Internet of Things (IoT), Microcontrollers, LoraWan, Front-end, Back-end, Web Programming, Applications development, APIs.
 - 🌱 I’m currently learning ...
 Progress/4GL, JavaScript
 - 💞️ I’m looking to collaborate on ...
 Any project that helps me learn and improve my programming skills
 - 📫 How to reach me ...